-If the -i option is specified, cp will prompt the user with the name of the file whenever the copy will cause an old file to be overwritten.
+- -i Tells cp to prompt the user with the name of the file whenever the copy will cause an old file to be overwritten.
 An answer of 'y' will cause cp to continue.
-Any other answer will prevent it from overwriting the file.

-If the -r option is specified and any of the source files are directories, cp copies each subtree rooted at that name; in this case the destination must be a directory.
+Any other answer will prevent it from overwriting the file. - -r If any of the source files are directories, cp copies each subtree rooted at that name; in this case the destination must be a directory.